vbonvin/POUET/docs/source/tutorial/basic_loadandsort.rst

 The keyword cells get colored in green or red, depending if the current value matches the obsprogram constraints or not.
 A description of the wind angle can be found on the ref:`warningmessages` page.
 The observability and cloud index are detailed in the following section.

 .. note:: The wind angle and cloud index are displayed only if the observing time is less than 30min off from the actual time.
-See ref:`displayandtime` for more details.

 Sort your targets